Driver shot at after honking horn in Feasterville

 FEASTERVILLE, Pa.
-(WPVI) --Lower Southampton Police are asking for help locating a driver and passenger involved in a road rage incident in Feasterville Tuesday morning.
+(WPVI) --Lower Southampton police are asking for help locating a driver and passenger involved in a road rage incident where a honking horn led to a gunshot in Feasterville Tuesday morning.

 It happened around 11 a.m. at the intersection of Old Bristol Road and Bridgetown Pike.